 Maintenance And Pricing: Difference Between Fat Bike And Road Bike

-Do we know which bike, between the road bike and the fat bike, will be much more affordable?
+Do we know which bike will be much more affordable, the road bike and the fat bike?
 Compared to road bikes, fat-tire bicycles are significantly more expensive.
 The cost of a fat bike can range from $250 to $500.
-On the other hand, a road bike can be under $5000 when it’s premium, and the regular type of road bike is usually around $250.
+On the other hand, a road bike can be under $5000 when it’s premium, and the regular type of bike is usually around $250.

-Regardless of the type of bike you ride, whether it has broad or narrow tires, you must always maintain the bike and keep it secure from any damage.
-If you don’t use the bike for a long period of time, it will eventually become damaged, corroded, or need to be repaired for sure.
-Thus, ensure you check the bikes’ condition and frequently enjoy your rides with them.
+Regardless of the type of bike you ride, whether it has broad or narrow tires, you must always maintain it and keep it secure from damage.
+If you don’t use the bike for a long period of time, it will eventually become damaged, corroded, or need to be repaired.
+Thus, ensure you check the bikes’ condition and enjoy your rides with them frequently.

-For having more sense of which bicycle you should pick, fat and road bike can be more specified with information if you check the Q&A section.
-We have the frequently asked questions that will guide you more in understanding the two-wheeler differences.
+To understand which bicycle you should pick, fat and road bikes can be more specified with information if you check the Q&A section.
+We have the frequently asked questions that will help you better understand the two-wheeler differences.

 1. Are fat bikes harder to ride?